hariduspilv/haridusportaal/docker/README.md

 ### Htm-stunnel
   * works as a connection tunnel for htm-liides container making x-road requests
   * requires certificate files and stunnel.conf for setup (examples provided)
+  * ports 30088 and 30089 opened to make direct connections from outside (for testing purposes)

 ### Htm-liides
   * defines x-road requests and provides configuration for x-road and EHIS requests
   * requires a mounted xRoad-0.0.1-SNAPSHOT.jar from github and configuration files under conf to run
   * takes 1 conditional env variable for plumbr implementation (e.g liides.env)
-  * mounts logs to host
+  * mounts logs to host (/root/data/javaApp/logs)
+  * ports 30080 and 30081 opened to make direct connections from outside (for testing purposes)

 ### Drupal
   * headless drupal implementation